Igor-Vuk/ultimate-react-boilerplate/README_app.md

 * `proxy` property makes sure that `index.js` is procesed by node server and then we hand it of to `browsersync` plugin to watch for changes.
 It is equal to url that we would visit our site on after it is processed by node server.
 * If we are using `codeSync: false` we are telling not to send any file-change events to browser.
 We use this to stop refreshing the browser and letting hot reload do its thing and inject/swap changes.

+### copy-webpack-plugin ###

+* we use this plugin to copy the files to bundle folder.
+We copy favicon icons and and index.ejs(html) file.
+This files are are just copied to bundle folder, that is way we don't need loader for example .ejs file(production).

+### webpack-bundle-analyzer ###

+* We use it to analyze our bundle

 ---

 ## Webpack - Server bundle ##

 ### Special __dirname and __filename global variable ###

+* A number of Node.js features are replaced or transformed by webpack, and `__dirname` is one of them.
+If you add a toplevel node attribute to the server webpack configuration, you can control what happens with `__dirname`.
+We can do console.log(__dirname) to check where it is pointing to in any case.

-If we `target: node` instead of browser/web:
+* If we `target: node` instead of browser/web:
-`__dirname: false` disables webpack processing of __dirname.
+* `__dirname: false` disables webpack processing of __dirname.
 If you run the bundle in node.js it falls back to the __dirname of node.js (which makes sense for `target: node`).
+It sets __dirname to the regular Node.js functionality.
+In our case, it would resolve to /src/build/
-`__dirname: true` let webpack replace __dirname with the path relative to you context.
+* `__dirname: true` let webpack replace __dirname with the path relative to you context.
 Makes sense for target: web if you need the path.
+It sets _dirname to what it was in the source file.
+In our case the root.
+* Not set or undefined: __dirname is set to /

 ### Back-end server Hot Module Replacement (HMR) ###